 The balance sheet presents a company's financial position at the end of a specified date.
 Some describe the balance sheet as a "snapshot" of the company's financial position at a point (a moment or an instant) in time.
 For example, the amounts reported on a balance sheet dated December 31, 2016 reflect that instant when all the transactions through December 31 have been recorded.

 Because the balance sheet informs the reader of a company's financial position as of one moment in time, it allows someone—like a creditor—to see what a company owns as well as what it owes to other parties as of the date indicated in the heading.
 This is valuable information to the banker who wants to determine whether or not a company qualifies for additional credit or loans.
 Others who would be interested in the balance sheet include current investors, potential investors, company management, and suppliers.

-For an e-commerce seller, the balance sheet accounts are typically:
+For an Amazon seller, the balance sheet accounts are typically: